THE XIN JIE CHEN LABORATORY

 Mitochondrial Biology and Stress Signaling, and Aging-associated Neural and Muscular Diseases

-The main goal of our laboratory is to learn how mitochondrial damage causes cellular stress, and affects cell fitness and survival.
-We are particularly interested to know whether mitochondrial Precursor Overaccumulation Stress (mPOS), a novel cell stress mechanism that we recently discovered, contributes to cell death in aging-related degenerative diseases.
+The main goal of our laboratory is to learn how mitochondrial damage causes cellular stress, and affects cell fitness and organismal survival.
+We are particularly interested to know whether mitochondrial Precursor Overaccumulation Stress (mPOS), a novel cell stress mechanism that we recently discovered, contributes to cell degeneration and affects tissue function in aging-related degenerative diseases.
 We use yeast, cultured human cells and mouse models in our studies.
-To learn more about our research and areas of study, please visit the next pages.

 MITOCHONDRIAL PRECURSOR OVERACCUMULATION STRESS (MPOS) AND NEURAL AND MUSCULAR DEGENERATIVE DISEASES